willemw12/get_iplayer_downloader/README.md

     ctrl+3                  Channel
     ctrl+4, ctrl+5          Since

-    down-arrow                            Go from tool bar to episode search result list space or enter                        Toggle selection in the episode search result list
+    down-arrow                            Go from tool bar to episode list space or enter                        Toggle selection in the episode list